m50d/m50d.github.com/_posts/2014-09-19-why-nonconstructive-scrum-criticism.md

 [1] In fact I've even worked for a company that pretended it didn't use Scrum, but did.

-(P.S. of course in sustainable development you have a backlog on day 1.
+(P.S.
+Of course in sustainable development you have a backlog on day 1.
 Your development process needs to work when you have a backlog; that's what makes it sustainable.
 So why not use it all the time?
 I'll admit that "sprint" is a super-dumb term though)